 While not every example of time theft will be clear in what you should do regarding the specific situation, pros and cons both exist within the scope of the issue.
 Going after employees has both a positive and negative side to the decision.

-Clock-in verification and buddy punching detection: By integrating cameras with your time clock system, you can confirm the person punching in is the scheduled employee, preventing “buddy punching.”
+Clock-in verification and buddy punching detection: By linking video with your time clock system, you can confirm the person punching in is the scheduled employee and quickly review exceptions.

 Zone tracking for activity monitoring: Set up alerts when staff enter or stay in certain areas outside of scheduled times.
 For example, if employees use the staff entrance after their shift should have started at 9:00, you can receive a notification for movement at that door after 9:05.

-Break time tracking: Use motion search to match when employees enter and leave the break area to confirm actual break lengths.
+Break time tracking: Use video activity to match when employees enter and leave the break area so you can verify actual break lengths.

 Opening and closing compliance: If a location that normally processes a transaction every two minutes suddenly has a ten-minute gap, Solink can alert you.
 You can then check cameras to see if the store opened late, closed early, or was understaffed.